The Endurance Athlete’s Guide to Training With Cannabis

 Because of the potent effects of THC, WADA has an in-competition ban on THC, saying athletes under the influence could “potentially endanger themselves and others because of increased risk taking, slower reaction times and poor executive function or decision making,” which are vitally important during, say, the bike leg of a triathlon.
 WADA also believes cannabis violates the spirit of sport, saying the drug “can be performance enhancing for some athletes and sports disciplines.”
 In sports like ultrarunning, for example, THC can numb pain, alleviate fatigue, or decrease nausea – ailments that historically have been part and parcel of ultra-distance racing, where the person who suffers best wins.

 The ban on THC is in-competition only, which means technically athletes can use cannabis out of competition.
-But that doesn’t exactly mean you can light up a joint to deal with pre-race nerves.
+But that doesn’t exactly mean you can light up a joint or pop a gummy to deal with pre-race nerves.
 Even though under WADA rules THC is considered a threshold drug, meaning it is allowed in your system up to a certain level, THC can stay in the body for weeks.
 In other words, an athlete who uses cannabis leading up to the race, but abstains during a competition, can still test positive in a urine test collected on race day.
 The amount of THC an athlete needs to consume to reach the threshold is unknown because the metabolism of THC varies greatly from person to person, meaning the clearance time from their system cannot be specifically defined.

 Cannabis plants that contain 0.3% THC or less are classified as hemp, a legal plant used for nutrition and textile applications.
 These plants are also usually the source of products marketed as CBD supplements, which is legal under federal law and for in-competition use during races, because it does not have psychoactive effects.